-The only thing more exhilarating than hitting the open road is hitting the open road on two wheels.
-Whether that means on a motorbike or under your own power on a traditional bicycle, there’s nothing like cruising some backcountry road at sunset with the wind in your hair, George Thorogood in your ear, and a few bugs in your teeth.
-When you’re ready to overnight along the way and an ordinary roadside motel won’t do, you need a proper motorcycle tent.
-Here are four of the best.
+Since we’ve all been staying at home for more than a year because of the pandemic, there’s nothing more exhilarating than the thought of hitting the open road on two wheels.
+Whether that means on a motorbike or under your own power on a traditional bicycle, there’s nothing quite like the excitement of cruising through some backcountry road at sunset with the wind in your hair, George Thorogood in your ear, and a few bugs in your teeth.
+If you’re ready to overnight along the way and an ordinary roadside motel won’t do, then you definitely need a proper motorcycle tent.
+Here are six of the best.

 Best Overall: Lone Rider MotoTent V2

 Lone Rider’s MotoTent V2 is the closest thing to a gold standard in two-wheel tents.
 The best-in-class motorcycle tent features a large sleep area roomy enough for two riders and their gear.
 The integrated vestibule is wide enough for one adventure motorcycle with panniers.
-High-quality materials all around — a fire-retardant ripstop nylon shell, waterproof zippers, and aircraft-grade aluminum stakes — make it damn-near-bulletproof.
+High-quality materials all-around — a fire-retardant ripstop nylon shell, waterproof zippers, and aircraft-grade aluminum stakes — make it damn-near-bulletproof.
 Yet, the entire affair weighs just 12 pounds.
 The downside is that you’ll pay handsomely for the privilege of owning the best.
-A new MotoTent will set you back more than $550.

 Best for Adventures: Redverz Atacama Expedition Motorcycle Tent

 Like Lone Rider, Redverz is well respected in the world of adventure biking and two-wheel